cms636/cms636.github.io/_posts/2022-02-18-symposium-participation-and-public-interpretations-how-to-navigate-multiple-historical-narratives-in-museums-february-2022.md

 category: datasets
 title: >-
   Symposium 'Participation and Public Interpretations: How to Navigate Multiple Historical Narratives in Museums?'
-(February 2022)
+(December 2021)
 author: Kurt Fendt
 ---
 Recordings of the Symposium 'Participation and Public Interpretations: How to Navigate Multiple Historical Narratives in Museums?' organized by the Luxembourg Centre for Contemporary and Digital History (C²DH).